 What results to we expect to achieve by creating regulatory sandboxes?
 In order to strengthen regulatory sandboxes as a tool to drive digitalisation forward, the Federal Economic Affairs Ministry is pursuing three objectives:

-1. Regulatory sandboxes need regulatory scope
+1. Regulatory sandboxes need regulatory leeway

 2. Transfer of expertise and networking

-We must reduce uncertainties, fill gaps in information and improve networking and the exchange of information between industry, science and public administration.
+We need to reduce uncertainties, fill gaps in information and improve networking and the exchange of information between industry, science and public administration.
 In the context of many ongoing and planned projects, the same questions are being raised: Is this legally possible?
 Who should I contact?
 Where can I find potential project partners?
 What do I have to consider with regard to state aid and competition law and what about questions of liability and insurance?
 Who can support me?